Keeley Hazell: Writing

 Hazell's essay collection, Everyone's Seen My Tits: Stories and Reflections from an Unlikely Feminist, was published by Grand Central Publishing in August 2025.
+Hazell took a one-woman show based on the book to the Edinburgh Festival Fringe in summer 2026.

 Hazell is a staff writer on the series Ted Lasso.
 She penned the third-season episode titled "We'll Never Have Paris".

 Environmental and charitable work

 Hazell was hailed by Conservative leader David Cameron in December 2006 as an "environmental hero" for her campaigns in The Sun, giving environmental tips such as turning lights off during the day.
 She was named alongside the likes of David Attenborough, Charles III and Arnold Schwarzenegger in the Tories' list.

 Hazell backed a major breast cancer awareness campaign for Breakthrough Breast Cancer.
 The campaign, called 'TALK TLC', aimed to promote Breakthrough's breast health message about the need to be aware of the signs and symptoms of breast cancer.
 Hazell has also signed up to take part in the Breakthrough Generations Study consisting of 100,000 women and spanning 40 years; the study aims to be the largest and most comprehensive of its kind.

 Hazell appeared naked in advertising posters for People for the Ethical Treatment of Animals (PETA), and she has been quoted as saying: "Once you learn how the fur trade treats animals, it's impossible to think of wearing fur as sexy or glamorous."